bureson/nn-compass/scenes/dilemma4.md

  - total: round(((accountability * ambiguity) / 100) - (100 - strategic))

 # Feedback
-It's great that you address your different working style preferences.
-Figuring out a way to work around these in the future will be important for ensuring a collaborative and high-performing team.
-Staying curious about what you can both learn from the process also demonstrates a strong growth mindset.
-This is a dilemma of balancing your own authenticity as a manager with your team members' needs, awareness of own and others' emotions, and providing sincere feedback.
+It's a good reflection that it might have a negative infuence on the team if you force them to speak English.
+However, if you let your team choose themselves what language they speak, you are not addressing the root cause of the problem.
+In this scenario, your Danish team members will likely continue to speak Danish and Olga will feel increasingly left out.
+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and collaborative work environment on the other.

 # Outcome